palaga/tcl-hmapro/README.md

 is still in an early stage of development.
 For a short help message, run it with either no arguments or -h.

-Configuration is pretty simple, with a _key_ = _value_ format.
-Comments start with a #.
+Configuration uses a safe tcl interpreter, with one added command: setcfg key value.
+See the example.cfg file for some examples.
 A few examples of usage:

  ```sh
     $ hmapro -v                  # Show version